david-a-wheeler/spdx-tutorial/README.md

 precise SPDX license expressions.
 For example, perfectly good BSD-style licenses include the "BSD-3-Clause" and "BSD-2-Clause".
 SPDX can make BSD-style licenses much easier for everyone to use and understand.

-Of course, different people have different opinions about what license to use, and are difficult to change later.
+Of course, different people have different opinions about what license to use, and licenses are often difficult to change later.
-Picking a license depends on your beliefs and goals for a particular project; the same person is likely to chose different licenses for different projects, depending on the goals of the project.
+Picking a license depends on your beliefs and goals for a particular project.
+Indeed, the same person is likely to chose different licenses for different projects, depending on the goals of the project.
 SPDX makes it possible to capture this licensing information in a precise and automated way.